JonathanFry3/KSolve/KSOLVE.md

   -moves [-mvs]         |Will also output a compact list of moves made when a solution is found.
   -mvlimit # [-mxm #]   |Sets the maximum size of the move tree.
 Defaults to 20 million moves.
   -threads # [-t #]     |Sets the number of threads.
 Defaults to hardware threads.
   -fast # [-f #]        |Limits talon look-ahead.
 Enter 1 to 24.
-1 is fastest, and most likely to give a non-minimal result or even no result for a solvable deal.
-24 is like leaving this out.
+Defaults to 24.
+See the notes below.
   Path                  |Solves deals specified in the file.
 ### Notes:
 Options may be written in upper or lower case and can be prefixed with a dash ("-") or a slash ("/").

 The -DECK format is in the order a deck of cards is dealt to the board.
 Each card is represented by 3 digits.
 The first two digits are the value of the card:
 01 for an ace, 02 for a 2, 11 for a jack, 13 for a king.
 The third digit represents the suit.
 1 for clubs, 2 for diamonds, 3 for hearts, 4 for spades.
-Therefore an Ace of spaces is 014.
+Therefore an Ace of spades is 014.
 A 4 of diamonds is represented by 042.

 When using the -MOVES command, the program will print the moves neccesary such that you could execute to the winning condition.
 The codex for moves is as follows:
 * DR# is a draw move that is done # number of times, i.e. DR2 means draw two cards.